CLI Reference

 - Portal Agent: run durable multi-tunnel services

-- Wallet and ENS: understand wallet auth and ENS gasless DNS
+- Wallet and ENS: understand admin tokens, wallet auth, and ENS gasless DNS

 - Concepts: understand the relay and transport model